openedx/edx-documentation/en_us/shared/exercises_tools/notes.rst

 Notes Tool
 ##############################

+.. note:: EdX offers provisional support for this tool.
+This tool is available on the Open edX platform.
+It is not available for courses on edx.org.

 The Notes tool allows learners to highlight and make notes about what they read in the courseware.